niklasravnsborg/laravel-pdf/readme.md

-# mPDF Wrapper for Laravel 5
+# Laravel mPDF: mPDF wrapper for Laravel 5

+> Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.

+## Installation

-Require this package in your composer.json or simply install it by running:
+Require this package in your composer.json or install it by running:

 ```
 composer require niklasravnsborg/laravel-mpdf
 ```

-## Installation

-To use in Laravel add the Service Provider and the Facade to your `config/app.php`:
+To start using  Laravel add the Service Provider and the Facade to your `config/app.php`:

 ```
 'providers' => [